dataluscorp/browser/docs/performance/memory/heap_scan_mode.md

 # DMD heap scan mode

-Firefox's DMD heap scan mode tracks the set of all live blocks of malloc-allocated memory and their allocation stacks, and allows you to log these blocks, and the values stored in them, to a file.
+Datalus's DMD heap scan mode tracks the set of all live blocks of malloc-allocated memory and their allocation stacks, and allows you to log these blocks, and the values stored in them, to a file.
 When combined with cycle collector logging, this can be used to investigate